webgpu/webgpufundamentals/webgpu/lessons/webgpu-wgsl.md

 let e = a - b;  // e is vec4f(-4, -4, -4, -4)
 ```

-Many functions also work on vectors
+Many functions also work on vectors.

 ```wgsl
 let a = vec4f(1, 2, 3, 4);